runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10103-configuration-vertx-secureyml.md

 ## 2. Summary

-Here are the jwt standalone configuration part and in forward tutorials we'll introduce how to use JWT in zero system.
+Here are the jwt/mongo standalone configuration part and in forward tutorials we'll introduce how to use JWT in zero system.